 Considering an ‘ethical’ career?

-My name is Nikki and I’m a 1st year student at UoG, studying Geography full time.
+My name is Nikki and I’m a final year undergrad student at UoG, studying Geography full time.
 I’m also the part-time Communications Officer for the Sustainability Team.
 Not surprisingly, my choice of degree and employment stemmed from my desire to start a career that I feel will make a difference – that is, in my view, ethical.

 So what is an ethical career?